Updated June 2017

 A typical converter works much as shown below.
 Most are 110/12 volt or 230/12 volt transformers.
 The have a full-wave bridge rectifier and possibly smoothing capacitance.

 Some include a direct 12 volt input.
 As shown that ‘input’, however, is a few centimetres of wire plus a diode (to prevent reverse flow).
 That diode nevertheless introduces up to 0.6 volt drop.
 This reduces alternator charging to snail’s pace.

 Typical basic converter.
 Pic: Copyright caravanandmotorhomebooks.com

-In most, the battery floats across the 13.60-13.65 volts output via a sensor that typically limits float current to 0.8-1.5 amps.
-An override usually enables charging at higher current if the battery drops below a certain level of charge (typically 10.5 volts), but at a fixed 13.6 or so volts – not nearly sufficient for deep and reasonably rapid charging.
+Most converters float the battery across that 13.60-13.65 volts output.
+They do so via a sensor, that typically limits float current to 0.8-1.5 amps.
+An override enables charging at higher current if the battery drops below a typical 10.5 volts).
+It so however at that unregulated 13.65 or so volts.
+This is not nearly enough for deep and rapid charging.

-A few converters include multi-phase charging, but usually via fixed voltages for bulk, absorption and floating – not the constant current required for effective initial bulk cycle (typically 80% of the entire charge time).\
+A few converters include multi-phase charging, but usually via fixed voltages for bulk, absorption and floating.
+They do not supply the constant current required for an effective bulk cycle.

 This subject is covered in depth in the author’s best selling book Caravan & Motorhome Electrics.
 It also covered (re solar) in Solar That Really Works (for cabins and RVs), and Solar Success (for home and property systems).
 My other books are the all-new Caravan & Motorhome Book and the Camper Trailer Book.
 For information about the author please Click on Bio.